salonisrokade/Hotel-Price-Prediction/README.md

    - Open `predict.ipynb` in Jupyter Notebook
    - Enter your input values in the provided template
-   - Run the cells to get the **predicted hotel price** No need to retrain the model — just plug in your data and get predictions instantly!
+   - Run the cells to get the **predicted hotel price**

+No need to retrain the model, just plug in your data and get predictions instantly!